One of my favorite lower back pain alternatives is an Infrared Heating Pad, especially a Jade Infrared Heating Pad.

 Eastern medicine uses Jade to improve blood detoxification, heart, immunity, kidneys, lungs, to strengthen the body’s filtration & cleansing system to help remove toxins & to help the thymus gland.

-Diseases An Infrared Heating Pad Can Help
+20 Health Problems A Far Infrared Heating Pad Can Help

 A fir infrared heating pad, with Jade Stones, are good for people with any of the following:

-- Carpal Tunnel Syndrome
+3. Carpal Tunnel Syndrome

-- Golfer’s Elbow
+5. Golfer’s Elbow

-- Neck Pain
+7. Neck Pain

-- Shoulder Pain
+8. Shoulder Pain

-- Plantar Fasciitis
+9. Plantar Fasciitis

-- Rheumatoid Arthritis
+19. Rheumatoid Arthritis

 There are many good Back Pain Relief Products.
 I would really recommend starting your back pain treatment with an infrared pad first.
 I’ve had very good results using one.

 In fact, the National Institute of Health did a controlled study on “Infrared Therapy For Chronic Low Back Pain.”
-It proved that infrared is very beneficial for reducing chronic lower Back Pain with no adverse affects.
+It proved that infrared is very beneficial for reducing chronic lower Back Pain with no adverse effects.
 Read the above article for more info on their study.

 ■ Diabetics (If you can’t feel hot or cold)

-- If you have medical implants of any kind
+■ If you have medical implants of any kind

-■ Have open wounds or acute injuries
+■ Have open wounds Or acute injuries

 ■ Implanted silicon or silicon prostheses

-FIR HEATING PAD DEMO – YOU TUBE VIDEO
+FIR HEATING PAD DEMO – YOUTUBE VIDEO

 I have had numerous back problems & a real problem with Chronic Inflammation in my back.
 You can read my story on my, About Me, page.
 Because of my fir heating pad, I no longer take an anti-inflammatory.
-Therefor, I no longer have to put up with side effects from pharmaceuticals.
+Therefore, I no longer have to put up with side effects from pharmaceuticals.

 Infrared has done wonders for my back.
 Whenever I lift something wrong or do something that puts my back out, this is the first thing I reach for (after 24 hours as it’s better to wait 24 hours if you’ve pulled a muscle)